Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 McIntosh Battery

-Shelling the Sugary Sand Beaches of Egmont Key
+Shelling on the Sugary Sand Beaches of Egmont Key

-Since I was a little kid, I love wandering the beach in search of the perfect shell.
-The ferry offers shell bags for $5.
-With my shell bag in hand, we set off on our shell hunt in search of shark’s teeth, sand dollars and anything unusual.
-Today the wind is churning up the surf, surprisingly there is little sea grass on the break.
+Ever since I was a kid, I’ve loved wandering the beach in search of the perfect shell.
+The ferry even offers shell bags for $5, perfect for collecting your finds.
+With my bag in hand, we set off on a shell hunt, hoping to discover shark teeth, sand dollars, or anything unusual.
+Today, the wind was churning up the surf, but, surprisingly, there was very little seagrass along the break.

 Sea Urchin on the Beach - a weekend-getaway-to-beautiful-egmont-key